Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 Viability and payback

 - Receipts from the tariff and/or other subsidies, and/or the Smart Export Guarantee

 Recently installed systems in the Diocese are expected to pay back comfortably.
 Continuing reductions in capital costs may still make a project viable.

 Better insulated buildings, and installations forming part of a community scheme, may be likely to pay back faster.

 Grant aid may assist.
 However it will forfeit any public subsidy, or the Smart Export Guarantee, if the grant comes from public funds.

 For PV systems, there is also the possibility of installing battery storage, to enable electricity generated during the day to be stored for use on site during the hours of darkness.
 This is expected to become cost beneficial.

 With changes in costs, it is common to obtain a re-quote just before placing a firm order.

-Bear in mind that VAT at 20% will be added to installations costs of most projects, although this may be reclaimable under the Listed Places of Worship Grants Scheme (until March 2021)..
+Bear in mind that VAT at 20% will be added to installations costs of most projects, although this may be reclaimable under the Listed Places of Worship Grants Scheme (at least until March 2021).

 Currently some domestic PV projects have benefited from a 5% rate of VAT.
 This is subject to resolving a dispute with the EU; controversially, the government is currently proposing to withdraw this concession.